flowr-analysis/flowr/wiki/Setup.md

 This should drop you into _flowR_'s read-evaluate-print loop.
 Enter `:help` to receive more information and `:quit` to leave.
-Please remember, that you have to link external directories to make them available within the running container:
+Please remember that you have to link external directories to make them available within the running container:

 ## ⚒️ Building From Scratch